jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 Quick conclusions:

 In default and relaxed conditions, we can quickly observe how much Kubelet consumes from the total amount of /system/slice.
 Just Kubelet takes 50% of the total consumed by this 'slice'.
-In the total consumption of CPU, 10sec, is not very much.
+In the total consumption of CPU, 0.10sec (or 10% of CPU), is not very much.
 But it is half of what is happening under 'system/slice'.

 Prometheus containers take about 17% of a single CPU which is not very much, but in this moment the cluster is not doing very much work.